The City of Greater Geraldton has put NACC NRM’s Coastal Community Grant to good use by making vital conservational changes at Glenfield Beach.

-These nature based approaches will help to regenerate a fore dune, while creating a natural buffer for seasonal storms and, at the same time will trap seeds to encourage natural regeneration of the vegetation over time.
+These nature based approaches will help to regenerate a fore dune while creating a natural buffer for seasonal storms and at the same time will trap seeds to encourage vegetation to flourish over time.

-The works were completed between July and November last year with the help of the volunteers from Batavia Coast Network and support from Planet Ark through the project’s registration as a National Tree Day event.
+The works were completed between July and November last year with the help of the Batavia Coast Network and Planet Ark who registered the project as a National Tree Day event.

-This grant was awarded as part of Round 8 of NACC’s Community Coastal Grants.
-A number of other coastal activities were also funded in Round 8 including initiatives such as management of the Hill River Estuary and coastal revegetation at Wedge Island.
+The grant was a part of Round 8 of NACC NRM’s Community Coastal Grants which were also awarded to other seaside initiatives such as management of the Hill River Estuary and coastal revegetation at Wedge Island.